-An external mounting can be effectuated by means of the RadBox affixed to the backside of the case and the tubing routed through holes drilled in the case underneath the power-supply.
-This places the connections at the top of the radiator and it will preclude the accumulation of air in the radiator.
+An external mounting of the radiator is advantageous from both a performance and maintenance stand-points.
+This can be easily effectuated by means of the provided Radbox.
+The Radbox is affixed to the backside of the case and the tubing is routed through pre-existing or drilled holes in the case.
+This place the connections at the top of the radiator and will prevent the accumulation of air in the radiator.